-The road needed more earthy tones and I started adding shadows for the big tree on the right.
+The road needed more earthy tones added, and I started the shadows to the big tree on the right.
 The effect I was after is one where the sun breaks through the leaves of the tree making a patchwork of light and shadow on the ground.
 Leave were added to the big tree.
-Because the big tree is so close to the viewer I took more time to paint the leave in detail.
+Because the big tree is so close to the viewer, I took more time to paint the leave in detail.
 I tried to capture the shape of the leaves rather than adding small dabs of paint as I did on the trees that are farther away.

 Day 4 / Hour 22

-The field on the left side had too much shadow for the trees in that area so I brought the sun across the field and off the canvas to the left.
+The field on the left side had too much shadow for the trees in that area, so I brought the sun across the field and off the canvas to the left.
 I also extend the patchwork of sun and shadow from the big tree across the bottom of the painting.
-Notice that I also darkened the shadow of the big tree making more contrast while also darkening the leave on the underside of the tree.
+Notice that I also darkened the shadow of the big tree making more contrast while shading the leaves on the underside of the tree.
 A small touch was the tire (or wagon) tracks on the dirt road.

 Day 5 / Hour 23

-I added some details to the front left of the painting, A shrub, fence and small flowers.
+I added some details to the front left of the painting, A shrub, fence, and small flowers.
 I also kept manipulating the patchy light and shadow area of the big tree.
-The field in front of the house also received a big more green.
+The field in front of the house also received a bit more green.

 Day 5 / Hour 24

-The composition (with regard to the big tree) led the view off the canvas with the branch on the upper left.
-Adding some leaves to this bare branch broke up that area helping to keep the viewers eye from being led off the canvas.
+The composition (concerning the big tree) led the view off the canvas with the branch on the upper left.
+Adding some leaves to this bare branch broke up the area helping to keep the viewer's eye from being led off the canvas.
 Highlights were added to the dirt road increasing the contrast between light and shadow under the big tree.

 Day 6 / Hour 26